The Differences Between CHES® and CPH

 One of the most important considerations when selecting a certification is the value and meaningfulness of that credential in a given professional industry.
 Accreditation of the certifying body by a regulatory organization gives an impartial, 3rd-party perspective and verifies that each credential is carefully aligned with rigorous national and/or international standards.

 Accreditation provides a formal, independent assessment of competence, and publicly recognizes the quality of an organization’s certification(s), as well as its ongoing commitment to improvement of these certifications.
 NCHEC is recognized as the only accredited certification program for Health Education Specialists in the United States.
-Since 2008, the CHES® and MCHES® certification has been continuously accredited by the National Commission for Certifying Agencies (NCCA).
+Since 2008, the CHES®, and MCHES® (since 2013), certifications have been continuously accredited by the National Commission for Certifying Agencies (NCCA).
 In 2015, NCHEC earned the significant achievement of accreditation as a Personnel Certification Body by the International Accreditation Service (IAS) to the ISO/IEC 17024 Conformity Assessment -General Requirements for Bodies Operating Certification of Persons.

 Accreditation is a significant milestone for NCHEC, as it promotes confidence in the capabilities of practicing CHES® and MCHES®, and illustrates that our certifications meet the highest industry standards for quality and commitment.